maryobotros/Git-Tutorial2/README.md

   > git stash drop stash@{0}
 - Or if we want to get rid of all of the stashes, we can use the clear command.
   > git stash clear

+## Cloning a Git repository
+Cloning is downloading a project from its remote repository on GitHub, onto your own computer.
+For this example, we will clone the Project repository from GitHub, to get the files on our computer.
+To begin, we need to delete the already existing files from our computer.

+- The first step is to go to the repository on GitHub.
+We need to locate the green button with the word “Code” on it and copy the HTTPS link, which in this case is https://github.com/mmb1214/Tutorial.git.
+- Then, in the terminal, we need to change directory to the desktop, so that the repository’s files can be easily located on our desktop.
+  > cd desktop
+- Finally, we need to use the clone command and paste the url after it.
+This will get the project from GitHub and put it on our computer.
+And this will create a new folder with the name of the repository, on our computer.
+In this case, the repository was called “Tutorial,” so the folder on our computer will also share that name.